Dragon Hall, Norwich: The National Centre for Writing

 In 2015 the lease of the premises was taken over by the Writers’ Centre Norwich, and in 2016 the Norfolk and Norwich Heritage Trust was wound up.
-In 2018 the Writers Centre Norwich became the National Centre for Writing, and they added a new North Wing with extensive office and meeting spaces.
-An existing 19th century cottage on the site was also converted as a residential facility for visiting writers and translators.
-The Dragon Hall Volunteers were re-constituted as the Dragon Hall Heritage Volunteers and they continue to act as tour guides, to give external talks to local clubs and societies and to act as guardians and promoters of the heritage of Dragon Hall by the creation of an on-line archive of documents and photographs.
-They also have a Local History Study Group and a Mummers group.
+In 2018 the Writers Centre Norwich became the National Centre for Writing, and they added a new South Wing with extensive office and meeting spaces.
+An existing 19th-century cottage on the site was also converted as a residential facility for visiting writers and translators.
+The Dragon Hall Volunteers were re-constituted as the Dragon Hall Heritage Volunteers, and they continue to act as tour guides, to give external talks to local clubs and societies and to act as guardians and promoters of the heritage of Dragon Hall by the creation of an archive of documents and photographs.
+They also have a Local History Study Group.

 Public access

-Bookable, guided tours of Dragon Hall are normally available twice a month.
+Guided tours of Dragon Hall, bookable via the National Centre for Writing website, are normally available once or twice a month.
 On the Heritage Open Days in September, additional tours have in previous years been organised, and special tours and bookings by groups can also be arranged.